UMN-Hydro/GSFLOW-GRASS/README.md

 run (visualization_script).py (Settings File)
 ```

-By default, the visualization scripts will plot output files located in directory locations specified in *Settings File*, which facilitates visualizing results directly after running GSFLOW with this toolkit.
-However, the user can over-ride these file locations in the section `*** CHANGE FILE NAMES AS NEEDED` in order to plot arbitrary output files (not based on *Settings File*.
-Note, however, that our visualization scripts do that the output file format corresponds to those generated using our toolkit and are not guaranteed to work for GSFLOW output files generated outside of this toolkit.
+By default, the visualization scripts will plot output files in directories specified by *Settings File*; this facilitates visualizing results directly after running GSFLOW with this toolkit.
+However, the user can over-ride these file locations in the section `*** CHANGE FILE NAMES AS NEEDED` in order to plot arbitrary output files (not based on *Settings File*).
+However, our visualization scripts assume certain output file formats and are not guaranteed to work with GSFLOW output files generated outside of this toolkit.

 For other main plotting options, the user should use the section at the top of each visualization script indicated with `*** SET THE FOLLOWING:...`.
 Other more detailed customizations (e.g., figure formatting etc) can be manually made in the rest of the script.